LayerOneX/l1x-wallet-chrome-extension/README.md

 # x_Wallet

-L1x Wallet is a lightweight, secure cryptocurrency wallet, designed for seamless interaction with blockchain networks.
-It provides APIs for developers to integrate wallet functionalities into their applications, enabling users to manage their digital assets securely and efficiently.
+L1X Wallet is a next-gen, open-source, non-custodial, multi-chain wallet designed to redefine how users experience crypto.
+Built by the first layer-one blockchain to develop its own wallet, L1X Wallet ensures unparalleled security, seamless interoperability, and an intuitive user experience.

 ## Overview